by James Thurgood

 by plump hand of cueless Nurse

-- this fool contraption with
+- this fool

-its broke-toothed jaw a too-much-moving part
+broke-toothed jaw a too-much-moving part

 would vow this gentle lady

-whose smile raised a sunken heart
+smile raised a sunken heart

 would hang, beg or starve in the streets